Chettikulangara Devi Temple: Early history

 There are many popular beliefs related to the origin of Chettikulangara temple.
 The most popular one is as follows.
 Many centuries ago, some local chieftains went to witness the annual festivities at the Koypallikarazhma Bhagavathi temple situated a few kilometers from Chettikulangara.
 The visitors were humiliated and ridiculed by the Koypallikarazhma temple authorities and the village chieftains there.
 Perturbed by the humiliation, and out of retribution, they decided to construct a Bhagavathi temple at Chettikulangara.
-People of Chettikulangara united for this cause, and headed by the Karanavars (Family Heads) of the four to five then leading families of the region decided to seek the blessings of Kodungallur Bhagavathi in this mission.
+People of Chettikulangara united for this cause, and headed by the Karanavars (Family Heads) of the leading families of the region - mainly Chembolil Thangal, Puthupurakkal Unnithan, Kaitha Thekku Mangattachan and Mecheril Panickar, decided to seek the blessings of Kodungallur Bhagavathi in this mission.
 They embarked on a pilgrimage visiting various temples en route and reached Kodungallur, and performed Bhajanam for 12 days to please the Goddess.
 It is said that the Devi came in their dreams to say that she would soon come to Chettikulangara.
 The next day, they happily returned to Chettikulangara with a sacred sword given by the Velichappadu of Kodungallur temple, and started civil works of the temple.